ckenst/WebDriverIO.js/README.md

 Our current automated GUI test architecture is:

-- MochaJS is our test framework
 - Written in JavaScript
+- Jasmine is our test framework
+- Using Chai for assertions
 - Package manager is NPM
 - WDIO as the test runner
 - WebDriver.io as the driver / library (aka Selenium)